andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 ## Temp next

+douplicating line with \t. then edit and j/go down jumps to the beginning of the line - should stay in the same row

 make HsNextSignature motions vis-selection compliant then use this for the haskell function text object this could then be used for unicode replace - and rename of vars